-The People's Republic of Cameroon is a Central African country bordering the Republic of Chad to the northeast, the Central African Republic to the east, the Republic of Nigeria to the West, Equatorial Guinea, the Republic of Gabon, and the Democratic Republic of Congo to the south.
+The People's Republic of Cameroon or "Cameroon" for short, is a Central African country bordering the Republic of Chad to the northeast, the Central African Republic to the east, the Republic of Nigeria to the West, Equatorial Guinea, the Republic of Gabon, and the Democratic Republic of Congo to the south.
 Cameroon also borders the Bight of Biafra located between Equatorial Guinea and the Federal Republic of Nigeria.

 Cameroun just like its neighboring countries is blessed with abundance of natural resources such as petroleum, bauxite, iron ore, timber, hydropower, etc.

 Just like in most other African countries today, Corruption levels remain at all time high in Cameroon today.
 Almost every political figure in Cameroon today (especially the president) is very corrupt in one way or the other, leaving the average Cameroonian with nothing but poverty and despair.